-What Are the Three Dimensions of Wind the TriSonica Mini Measures?
+What Are the Three Dimensions of Wind TriSonica Sensors Measure?

-The TriSonica Mini provides precise wind speed and direction by measuring a combination of three axis of U (pitch), V (roll), and W (yaw).
+The TriSonica Mini and TriSonica Sphere provides precise wind speed and direction by measuring a combination of three axis of air flow (U, V, and W).

 Can the TriSonica Mini Measure A True Vertical Wind?